 Advanced imaging technologies have dramatically improved our ability to detect and treat cardiovascular disease at an early stage.
 Patients who are at increased risk for heart disease, either because of genetics or lifestyle choices, are especially well served by today's enhanced technology.

-At UC San Diego Health System, all imaging results are evaluated by both cardiology and radiology specialists, a collaborative approach that ensures highly accurate results.
+At UC San Diego Health, all imaging results are evaluated by both cardiology and radiology specialists, a collaborative approach that ensures highly accurate results.

 Sophisticated Diagnostic Imaging Equipment

-UC San Diego Health System's cardiac imaging and non-invasive cardiology team uses the most sophisticated equipment on the market.
+UC San Diego Health's cardiac imaging and non-invasive cardiology team uses the most sophisticated equipment on the market.
 Both computed tomography (CT) and magnetic resonance imaging (MRI) techniques can be used as an alternative to invasive angiography, a procedure that uses cardiac catheterization.

 Along with other tools such as nuclear imaging, Doppler ultrasound and PET-CT scans, these noninvasive techniques provide fast, accurate visualization and analysis of the heart and surrounding structures.